juniocezar/quickstart-sidecar-terraform-aws-ecs/README.md

 Define the sidecar container definition configuration.
 See the [sidecar_container_definition.tf](./sidecar_ecs/sidecar_container_definition.tf) file.
 This configuration consists of a list of valid task container definition parameters.
 For a detailed description of what parameters are available, see the [Task Definition Parameters](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html) in the official AWS Developer Guide.

-## Configure the sidecar for MongoDB cluster
-In case you're using a sidecar for a MongoDB cluster, it will be necessary to configure the MongoDB port allocation range thats going to be used by the sidecar for cluster monitoring.
-See the `mongodb_port_alloc_range_low` and `mongodb_port_alloc_range_high` variables in the [variables_sidecar.tf](./sidecar_ecs/variables_sidecar.tf) file.

 ## Next steps
 In this guide, we described how to deploy and configure a single container sidecar into the AWS ECS.
 To learn how to access a repository through the sidecar, see the documentation